-Please see Appendix O for Chronic Health Condition definition and secondary source information.
+Please see Appendix O for Chronic Health Condition definition and secondary data source information.

-Notable findings from an analysis of SCHHC discharge data for chronic health conditions - specifically CVD, Type 2 diabetes, and obesity - included25:
+Notable findings from an analysis of SCVMC discharge data for chronic health conditions - specifically CVD, Type 2 diabetes, and obesity - included:

-- In 2017, the top three inpatient CVD diagnoses at SCHHC were classified as hypertension, CAD, and heart failure related to Chronic Kidney Disease. - Among individuals who visited SCHHC's ED in 2017, the top three CVD diagnoses were classified as hypertension, CAD, and undiagnosed prior heart attack. - In 2017, hypertension was the top ED and inpatient CVD diagnosis for all adults ages 18 and older at SCHHC. - Among individuals who visited SCHHC's ED with a CVD diagnosis in 2017, 57.4% were female.
+- Among individuals admitted to SCVMC in 2017, the top three CVD diagnoses were classified as hypertension, CAD, and heart failure. - Among individuals who visited the ED at SCVMC in 2017, the top three CVD diagnoses were classified as hypertension, CAD, and undiagnosed prior heart attack. - In 2017, seniors accounted for 48.9% and individuals ages 45 to 64 accounted for 38.1% of ED visits with a CVD diagnosis at SCVMC. - In 2017, females represented 60.3% of all inpatient discharges at SCVMC, but 51.9% of inpatient discharges with a CVD diagnosis. - Individuals who do not identify as Hispanic or Latino represented 38.1% of all inpatient discharges at SCVMC but 45.4% of inpatient discharges with a CVD diagnosis.

-25 California Office of Statewide Health Planning and Development (OSHPD) Non-Public Inpatient Discharge and Emergency Department Encounter Data, 2017.
+&lt;sup>21 California Office of Statewide Health Planning and Development (OSHPD) Non-Public Inpatient Discharge and Emergency Department Encounter Data, 2017.
 Accessed through SpeedTrack Inc.©